BestTimesToVisit.com Logo

 money

 While credit cards are widely accepted at resorts and restaurants, it's wise to carry some US dollars in cash for smaller vendors, taxis, and tips.
-Many smaller beach bars or local eateries might prefer cash, and having small bills will make transactions smoother.
+Many local beach shacks and smaller shops might not have card facilities, so having small bills will save you from any awkward situations.

 transport